The Ghost of Fashion

 The Ghost of Fashion is the third album by indie rock band Clem Snide.
 The song "Ice Cube" was released as a single in Europe, and the song "Moment in the Sun" was used as the theme song during the second season of the NBC television program Ed, later spawning an EP of the same title.

-The Ghost of Fashion was ranked the 3rd best album of 2001 by Rolling Stone critic David Peisner, and Robert Christgau ranked it #27 on his 2001 Pazz & Jop Dean's List.
+The Ghost of Fashion was ranked the 3rd best album of 2001 by Rolling Stone critic David Peisner, and Robert Christgau ranked it No. 27 on his 2001 Pazz & Jop Dean's List.